adaptivestone/framework-documentation/docs/05-models.md

 # Models

-The framework is based on the [mongoose](https://mongoosejs.com/) library and provides direct access to mongoose.
+The framework is based on the [Mongoose](https://mongoosejs.com/) library and provides direct access to it.

-The model takes care of the database connection.
+The model handles database connections.

 :::note